Corionis/ELS/artifacts/document/how-to-readme.md

  * -k | --keep : Keep volmunger.json files, default is to delete them as they are processed.
       Not implemented yet.

-  * -l | --library library : Publisher library to process, default all.
+  * -l | --library libraryname : Publisher library to process, default all.
-      Not implemented yet.
+      This option may be specified more than once for each desired library.

  * -m | --mismatches file : Mismatches output file (differences)

  * -n | --whatsnew file : What's New output file

+ * -N | --whatsnew-all file : What's New output file showing all new items

  * -p | --publisher-libraries file : Publisher JSON libraries file